Two new books in Taschen‘s Making of a Masterpiece series go into detail on Stanley Kubrick‘s A Clockwork Orange and 2001: A Space Odyssey.

 Together with the director’s Dr. Strangelove (1964) and 2001: A Space Odyssey, A Clockwork Orange is generally viewed as the last part of his visionary futuristic trilogy.
 It strongly inspired what soon was to become the American New Cinema and film d’auteur.

 Each book edition features hundreds of screenplay drafts, film stills, behind-the-scenes photographs, and exclusive (sometimes never before published) material from the Stanley Kubrick estate archives.
-Furthermore, many details, surprising data and richly documented sources on the many steps that lead to the making of the masterpieces, interviews with Stanley Kubrick, and an illustrated biography and filmography.
+Furthermore, many details, surprising data and richly documented sources on the many steps that lead to the making of the masterpieces, interviews with Stanley Kubrick, and an illustrated biography and filmography are included.

 Even though not the first publications on Kubrick or the individual films, here are two concise and yet detailed works that will find many friends, thanks to the print quality and the two little extras, as each 96 pages book (square LP-size) contains the original film poster and the remastered gem on DVD.